pearsonca/scala-commsim/index.md

 exploring many of the issues present in attempting to analyze covert social groups with dark networks.
 >
->The anonymized raw data is straightforward to understand.
+> The anonymized raw data is straightforward to understand.
 Users have log on and log off times at WiFi hotspots associated with the service.
 How the data are translated into a network for the epidemiological analysis is also simple: users that logged into the same location at the same time are joined by an edge.
 Those edges are then aggregated into a contact network, removing duplicates and self loops.
+>
+> However, the raw data also be viewed directly as a time-sensitive (based on login-logout pairs), bipartite (person-to-hotspot) graph.
 >
 >The data spans roughly five years, a few hundred thousand entries of login data with around 200k users and roughly 350 hotspot locations.